 Students must pass the preliminary oral examination before beginning dissertation work, except in very rare circumstances and with the approval of the full committee.
 The Graduate College requires a minimum of six months from the time of the preliminary oral examination until the time of the final oral examination (i.e., dissertation defense).

-NOTE: Once you have confirmed a date and time for your preliminary examination with your committee, contact the graduate support specialist at least two weeks in advance of the exam date to reserve a room.
-The graduate support specialist will also submit the online request for preliminary oral examination to the Graduate College.
+Note: Once you have confirmed a date and time for your preliminary examination with your committee, contact the graduate support specialist at least three weeks in advance of the exam date to reserve a room and then submit online the final oral examination request form to the Graduate College.
 Also, please let the graduate support specialist know if you have a committee member who intends to participate in the exam from a distance.

 Milestone 4: Dissertation proposal (completed by no later than semester prior to final oral examination)